msetzu/glocalx/README.md

 #### Black boxes [`/data/dummy/dummy_model.h5`]

-Black boxes are to be stored in a `hdf5` format if given through command line.
+Black boxes (if used) are to be stored in a `hdf5` format if given through command line.
 If given programmatically instead, it suffices that they implement the `Predictor` interface:

 ```python
 class Predictor: